Andlon/sonetta/README.md

 License
 -------
 Sonetta is open-source software, released under a permissive 3-clause BSD license.
+The copyright belongs to Andreas Borgen Longva.
 There should be a LICENSE file supplied along with this document which contains the legal wording.
 Qt and libspotify are released under their own respective licenses.